The wave front set correspondence for dual pairs with one member compact: Limits of orbital integrals

-(\ref{det gt'}) follows. \end{prf} Next we consider an $\Sg$-invariant distribution $F$ on $\sigma(\Sg\times U)$.
-The following lemma proves that the restriction of $F$ to $U$ exists and that the restriction of the $t$-dilation of $F$ is equal to $g_t|_U$ applied to $F|_U$.
+Next we consider an $\Sg$-invariant distribution $F$ on $\sigma(\Sg\times U)$.
+The following lemma proves that the restriction of $F$ to $U$ exists and that the restriction of the $t$-dilation of $F$ is equal to $(g_t|_U)^*$ applied to $F|_U$.